sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 A woman’s traditional role was to marry and bear children.
 Aside from this, her options were limited.
 We rarely hear of professional women aside from sex workers.
 In this context, the opportunity to become a nun allowed women to pursue their own spiritual and intellectual development, to act as leaders and teachers, and to be respected and supported in that role.

 Many of the more extreme manifestations of sexual discrimination are not found in the early texts.
 We find no mention of child brides, immolation of widows, or the essential subjugation of women to men.
-Such things only appear in later Indian practices and law books.

-India had not yet developed the fully-fledged caste system of later times.
+India had not yet developed a full-fledged caste system.
 But there was a much simpler fourfold division of society:

 - **Aristocrats** (_khattiya_): Owners of land (_khetta_), typically wealthy and powerful, engaged in statecraft, war, and production.
 The Buddha was from an aristocratic clan.
 The aristocrats placed themselves at the highest tier of society.
 - **Brahmins** (_brāhmaṇa_): Members of a hereditary priestly class.
 The brahmins were custodians of sacred texts called “Vedas”, and performed rituals and ceremonies to their various deities.
 However by the time of the Buddha many brahmins were simply engaged in ordinary worldly livelihoods and their religious role was secondary.
 They believed themselves to be the children of God (Brahmā).